 - 1) Ask in class!
 We are a learning community.
 Everyone wants to hear the answer to the questions! - 2) Read the syllabus, schedule, announcements on blackboard. - 3) Come to office hours immediately following class.
-We love to see you there. - 4) Email a TA. - 5) Email Dr. Wilk.
+We love to see you there. - 4) Email a TA first except for personal situations. - 5) Email Dr. Wilk.